Bug report #13297

 Whatever it is, v2.8.2 gets it right and v2.10 is having some issues!

-#10 Updated by Jamie Portman about 4 years ago
+#10 Updated by Jamie Portman over 4 years ago

 There are definitely two 'phantom' objects that remain in the table unless a save-as is done.